tonethar/IGME-230-Fall-2018/weekly/week-01A-notes.md

 * [http-protocol-demo.md](../notes/http-protocol-demo.md)

 ## IX.
 Homework
+- **Always keep a close eye on the mycourses dropboxes so that you know what's due & when!**
 - Get a GitHub account (if you don't have one already), and go through the tutorial above.
 - Set up a repository *for this course* in your account, named *IGME230* or something similar, and put a link to it in the comments field of the myCourses "GitHub Accounts" dropbox.
 This should be a public repository (otherwise the link won't work).
 - Create a `230` folder on `banjo.rit.edu` - put it in your `www` folder and be sure that the permissions are set so that it is web viewable.